- Search The Registry

 During the reign of Peisistratus, Aesop visited Athens, where he told the fable of "The Frogs Asking for a King."
 He told the story to deter the citizens from attempting to replace Peisistratus with another ruler.

-He prospered most about 550 BC, and was killed around 560 BC, ordered probably by a decree of the Delphic oracle, according to historical legends.
+He prospered most about 550 BC, and was killed around 560 BC, ordered by a decree of the Delphic oracle, according to historical legends.
 It also has been said that compensation for his death was claimed by the grandson of his master.

-His fables are some of the most well known in the world and remain a popular choice for moral education of children today.
+His fables are some of the most well known in the world and remain a choice for moral education of 21st century children.
 Many stories included in Aesop's Fables, such as "The Fox and the Grapes" (from which the idiom "sour grapes" was derived), "The Tortoise and the Hare," "The North Wind and the Sun," and "The Boy Who Cried Wolf," are well-known throughout the world.
 A few famous quotations by Aesop are; "After all is said and done, more is said than done."
 "Any excuse will serve a tyrant."
 "United we stand, divided we fall."
 "Be content with your lot; one cannot be first in everything."

 1001 things everyone should know about African American History

 Copyright 1996, DoubleDay